operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 ---
 title: Grafana Instance Creation
-description: This tutorial explains how to create instances of your Grafana Operator
+description: Learn how to create instances of your Grafana Operator
 ---

 ###  Create Grafana Instance.